gboushey/PySparkMLRegression/README.md

 This repository contains example code for creating ML models using PySpark.

 These examples were initially created to demonstrate how to find the threshold at which diastolic and systolic blood pressure result in a diagnosis of hypertension.
-However, I felt it would be more useful to provide examples based on a publicly available dataset, so I replaced diastolic and systolic values mapping to hypertension to examples using per capita gdp and life expectancy.
+However, I felt it would be more useful to provide examples based on a publicly available dataset, so I replaced diastolic and systolic values mapping to hypertension with examples using per capita gdp and life expectancy.

 The dataset used here, gapminder_all_binary.csv, is based on a dataset used for the software carpentry lesson "Plotting and Programming in Python" (https://swcarpentry.github.io/python-novice-gapminder/).
 I made one alteration - I added a binary field, "Over 65", indicating whether the life expectency for a particular country in 2007 was over or under 65 (1 for yes, 0 for no).
 I use this field for examples where I train a random forest (among other tree-based regressions) to determine the threshold for when this field should map to 1 or 0 (because this is a contrived example where I specifically coded these values to a threshold of 65, we know in advance that the ML model should return not too far off that predetermined threshold).